It’s a brave new world in digital publishing. How does one decide where to commit precious resources at the start of the project?

 - If your project falls on the right end of the spectrum, but you want/need to distribute your content to a wider array of devices, or you don’t have paid subscribers, or you don’t want go through an app store (or can’t), etc…well, this is the reason we created in5 (InDesign to HTML5).

 - Going the other direction, perhaps your project needs are extremely specific.
 Perhaps you’re only targeting Apple devices.
-Apple provides a free design tool called iBooks Author.
+Apple (used to) provide a free design tool called iBooks Author.

 - Or perhaps you need interactivity that exceeds what the current authoring tools offer.
 In this case, developing a custom app may be your best option.